 How much money will I win if my case is successful?

 The amount that you may win in a legal case depends on the damages that you have incurred.
 Damages are determined by calculating the value of what you have lost and the amounts that it will take to make you “whole” again.
 You also have a duty to mitigate your damages, which means that you must make some attempts to prevent your damages from increasing.
 If you believe that you have a legal claim, keep accurate records of the damages that you believe that you have incurred.
 Also, talk with an attorney about any other damages to which you may be entitled.

 How long do I have to pursue my case?

-There are very specific deadlines to initiating a legal claim.
+There are very specific and inflexible deadlines to initiating a legal claim.
 The deadlines will depend on the kind of case.
 If you think that you have a legal claim, it is always good to contact an attorney as soon as possible in order to ensure that no deadlines are missed.
 If the deadline to filing a legal claim is missed, you will not be able to bring a legal claim—even if you have been wronged or otherwise have legal claims for which you would have been entitled to compensation.

 If I file a lawsuit (or get sued) will everyone know about it?

 Most lawsuits are public, and can be found on various databases, online searches, and public records searches.
 Therefore, information about most lawsuits can be easily discovered.
 Because most lawsuits are public, information about the lawsuit you filed (or information about lawsuits filed against you), can be easily discovered.
 However, there are instances where the court may “seal” or require redaction for certain parts of lawsuits that may include sensitive or confidential information.